dwang3851/spring24-nodebb-team-3-v2/UserGuide.md

   be found in the test/posts.js file.
 I updated existing tests to reflect new changes to reputation in the same file.
 - The function upvote and vote are tested.
 - This functionality was previously not tested, and I orchestrated a post and reply in the test.
-- Additional type checks are added for the vote function.
+- Additional type checks are added for the vote functions.

 ## Latex Posting (Does not currently work in live deployment)